 1.3.2.
 Musei Capitolini

-This city proudly boasts about being the origin of the art of Michelangelo.
-The Capitoline Museums are held in twin palaces on opposite sides of his piazza del Campidoglio.
+This city proudly boasts about being the origin of Michelangelo’s art.
+The Capitoline Museums are in twin palaces on opposite sides of his Piazza del Campidoglio.

-The Borghese Gallery and the Palazzo Barberini Galleria Nazionale d’Arte Antica further add to its glory.
-Many travellers fall in love with the stunningly crafted statues by the Baroque mastermind, Bernini.
+The Borghese Gallery and the Palazzo Barberini Galleria Nazionale d’Arte Antica add to its glory.
+Many travellers love the stunningly crafted statues by the Baroque mastermind Bernini.

 1.3.3.
 Musei Vaticani and Cappella Sistina